Castor oil: History

+and it was in use several centuries earlier.

+Midwifery manuals from the 19th century recommended castor oil and 10 drops of laudanum for relieving "false pains".

 Composition

 Castor oil is well known as a source of ricinoleic acid, a monounsaturated, 18-carbon fatty acid.
 Among fatty acids, ricinoleic acid is unusual in that it has a hydroxyl functional group on the 12th carbon atom.
 This functional group causes ricinoleic acid (and castor oil) to be more polar than most fats.
 The chemical reactivity of the alcohol group also allows chemical derivatization that is not possible with most other seed oils.

 Because of its ricinoleic acid content, castor oil is a valuable chemical in feedstocks, commanding a higher price than other seed oils.
 As an example, in July 2007, Indian castor oil sold for about US$0.90/kg ($0.41/lb), whereas U.S. soybean, sunflower, and canola oils sold for about $0.30/kg ($0.14/lb).

-Uses

-Annually, 270,000–360,000 tonnes (600–800 million pounds) of castor oil are produced for a variety of uses.
+Human uses

+Castor oil has been used orally to relieve constipation or to evacuate the bowel before intestinal surgery.
+The laxative effect of castor oil is attributed to ricinoleic acid, which is produced by hydrolysis in the small intestine.
+Use of castor oil for simple constipation is medically discouraged because it may cause violent diarrhea.

 Food and preservative

 In the food industry, food-grade castor oil is used in food additives, flavorings, candy (e.g., polyglycerol polyricinoleate in chocolate), as a mold inhibitor, and in packaging.
 Polyoxyethylated castor oil (e.g., Kolliphor EL) is also used in the food industries.
 In India, Pakistan, and Nepal, food grains are preserved by the application of castor oil.
 It stops rice, wheat, and pulses from rotting.
 For example, the legume pigeon pea is commonly available coated in oil for extended storage.

-Traditional medicine

-Use of castor oil as a laxative is attested to in the circa 1550 BCE Ebers Papyrus, and was in use several centuries earlier.

-Although used in traditional medicine to induce labor in pregnant women, there is no clinical evidence that castor oil is effective for dilating the cervix or inducing labor.

-According to the American Cancer Society, "available scientific evidence does not support claims that castor oil on the skin cures cancer or any other disease."

 Emollient

 Castor oil has been used in cosmetic products included in creams and as a moisturizer.
 It is often combined with zinc oxide to form an emollient and astringent, zinc and castor oil cream, which is commonly used to treat infants for nappy rash.

+Hydrogenated castor oil is also known as trihydroxystearin, which is used in cosmetics and personal care systems.

+Medicine

+Castor oil is used as a vehicle for serums administering steroid hormones such as estradiol valerate via intramuscular or subcutaneous injection.

+Alternative medicine

+Despite the lack of evidence, castor oil is sometimes claimed to be able to cure diseases.
+According to the American Cancer Society, "available scientific evidence does not support claims that castor oil on the skin cures cancer or any other disease."